aishwaryagulabthorat/Data-Pipeline-with-Apache-Airflow/README.md

 # The key components of the pipeline are:

 ## Pipeline Overview
-1. Data Ingestion:             The pipeline starts by ingesting raw data from a CSV file containing online retail transactions.
+1. **Data Ingestion**:             The pipeline starts by ingesting raw data from a CSV file containing online retail transactions.
-2. Quality Checks:             After ingestion, SODA is used to run quality checks on the raw dataset to ensure its integrity before proceeding to the transformation stage.
+2. **Quality Checks**:             After ingestion, SODA is used to run quality checks on the raw dataset to ensure its integrity before proceeding to the transformation stage.
-3. Transformation:             The raw data is transformed using dbt models.
+3. **Transformation**:             The raw data is transformed using dbt models.
 These models are used to clean, structure, and enrich the dataset, preparing it for further analysis.

 After the transformation step using dbt models, the raw data is structured into a star schema to optimize it for analytical queries.
 The schema consists of the following tables: